cj9812345/Housing-price-prediction/README.md

 - Submission

 ## Findings and results
-The most successful was the ensembling of the stacked regressor at 65% with XGBoost at 10% and LightGBM at 10%.
+The most successful was the ensembling of the stacked regressor at 65% with XGBoost at 10% and LightGBM at 10% achieving top 4% in the competition.